gottacatchenall/ms_sampling_effort/manuscript.md

 about species _interactions_ remains elusive, as observing an interaction between two species often requires human sampling, because although remote methods can detect co-occurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
-This induces constraints sampling of interactions based on the spatial and temporal scales feasible to human sampling.
+This constraint induces biases on species interaction data subject to the spatial and temporal scales humans can sample.

-The impact _sampling effort_ on ecological data has encouraged a long history of discourse.
-Empirically the recorded number of species in a sample is a function of number of observations [@Willott2001SpeAcc; @Walther1995SamEff], as is population abundance [@Griffiths1998SamEff].
+_Sampling effort_ and its impact on ecological data has encouraged a long history of discourse.
+The recorded number of species in a sample is a function of the total number of observations [@Willott2001SpeAcc; @Walther1995SamEff], as is population abundance [@Griffiths1998SamEff].
 For interactions, the initial concern that the compounding effects of limited sampling effort and the amalgamation of data (across both study sites and across taxonomic scales) could lead any empirical set of observations to inadequately reflect the reality of